Fit School, Epping: Pre and Post Natal Pilates and Fitness. Epping Forest and Essex family days out.

 Leave the car behind for a half day walk through Epping Forest

 For a local walk, head through the forest from Forest Side to Theydon, pop over the road to the park and duck pond, then get tube home again.
+Or do it the other way.
+Tube it to Theydon then walk back and pop into the Forest Gate Inn for an orange juice before heading home.

 Or start at Forest Side, head towards Theydon, but cross road and take old driveway to Copped Hall front gates.
 Go through footpath gate to left of car gate, walk up estate road to Copped Hall and continue out of back entrance to estate, across cricket ground and back to Forest Side – 7.5km (but no cuppa’ to be had along the way).